madkins23/go-slog/internal/scoring/axis/doc/bench-doc.md

             track the highest and lowest value for the test over all handlers
 ```

-Then the test scores are calculated:
+Then the test scores are calculated (this is the `Original` calculation):

 ```
 for each handler